-Use the GLOBE visualization tools to access recent temperature data (either minimums or maximums) from all student sites around the world, and display the data on two types of maps: point map and contour map.
-You might want to choose a date from one or more months to perhaps even a year ago as not all schools input their data immediately.
+Use the GLOBE data system to access recent temperature data (either minimums or maximums) from all student sites around the world, and display the data on two types of maps: point map and contour map.
+You might want to choose yesterday's data, since some schools may not yet have reported today's data.